RuiHuangAI/RuiHuangAI.github.io/_pages/about.md

-- *2024.09*: &nbsp;🎉 Our paper [**Causal Mechanism-Enabled Zero-Label Learning for Power Generation Forecasting of Newly-Built PV Sites**](https://ieeexplore.ieee.org/abstract/document/10679087/) has been accepted by **IEEE Transactions on Sustainable Energy**, check it out!
+- *2024.09*: &nbsp;🎉 One paper has been accepted by [**IEEE Transactions on Sustainable Energy**](https://ieeexplore.ieee.org/abstract/document/10679087/), completed during my first research internship in AI for smart grid.

 - *2024.08*: &nbsp;🎉 I am delighted to be going to **Cambridge as a visiting student**.

+- *2023.12*: &nbsp;🌱 The starting point of my academic journey.